-Effective January 1, 1999, the Company changed its method of depreciation on preparation plants and loadouts from a straight-line basis to a units-of-production basis which is based upon units produced, subject to a minimum level of depreciation.
+Effective January 1, 1999, the Company changed its method of depreciation on preparation plants and loadouts a straight-line from basis to a units-of-production basis which is based upon units produced, subject to a minimum level of depreciation.
 These assets are usage-based assets and their economic lives are typically based and measured on coal throughput.
-The Company believes units-of-production method is preferable to the method previously used because the new method recognizes that depreciation of this equipment is related substantially to physical wear due to usage and also to the passage of time.
+The Company believes the units-of-production method is preferable to the method previously used because the new method recognizes that depreciation of this equipment is related substantially to physical wear due to usage and also to the passage of time.
 This method, therefore, more appropriately matches production costs over the lives of the preparation plants and loadouts with coal sales revenue and results in a more accurate allocation of the cost of the physical assets to the periods in which the assets are consumed.
-The cumulative effect of applying the new method for years prior to 1999 is an increase to income of \$3.8 million net-of-tax (\$6.3 million pre-tax) reported as a cumulative effect of accounting change in the Condensed Consolidated Statement of Income for the three months ended March 31, 1999.
-In addition, the net income of the Company for the three months ended March 31, 1999 is \$.7 million and \$.02 per share lower than it would have been if the Company continued to follow the straight-line method of depreciation for preparation plants and loadouts.
+The cumulative effect of applying the new method for years prior to 1999 is an increase to income of \$3.8 million net-of-tax (\$6.3 million pre-tax) reported as a cumulative effect of accounting change in the Condensed Consolidated Statement of Income for the six months ended June 30, 1999.

-EBITDA (income from operations before the effects of changes in accounting principles and extraordinary items, merger-related costs and unusual items, net interest expense, income taxes, depreciation, depletion and amortization, for Arch Coal, its subsidiaries and its ownership percentage in its equity investments) was \$86.0 million for the quarter ended March 31, 1999 compared to \$61.2 million for the same quarter a year ago.
-The increase in EBITDA is primarily attributable to the additional revenue generated from the Arch Western operations.
-EBITDA is a widely accepted financial indicator of a company's ability to incur and service debt, but EBITDA should not be considered in isolation or as an alternative to net income, operating income, or cash flows from operations, or as a measure of a company's profitability, liquidity or performance under generally accepted accounting principles.
-The Company's method of computing EBITDA also may not be the same method used to compute similar measures reported by other companies, or EBITDA may be computed differently by the Company in different contexts (i.e., public reporting versus computations under financing agreements).
+EBITDA (income from operations before the effects of changes in accounting principles and extraordinary items, merger-related costs and unusual items, net interest expense, income taxes, depreciation, depletion and amortization for the Company, its subsidiaries and its ownership percentage in its equity investments) was \$174.2 million for the six months ended June 30, 1999 compared to \$138.9 million for the same period a year ago.
+The increase in EBITDA is primarily attributable to the additional activity generated from the Arch Western operations offset, in part, by the negative variance in income from operations previously discussed.